 What are Gardel’s most famous songs?

 “Por Una Cabeza”, “Mi Noche Triste”, “Volver”, and “El Día Que Me Quieras” are among his most celebrated works.
-They continue to be performed and reinterpreted worldwide.
+If you want to dive deeper into these classics and discover the music that defined an era, check out our full guide and playlist on the Top 10 Most Famous Tango Songs.

 How did Gardel influence the tango genre?